nico-abram/MeetupChan/README.md

 Todos:

-- Roll command (Mod only)
+- Validate if our moongose schema makes sense
 - Overwriting existing proposal
-- Querying your current proposal
+- Setting the mod role (admin only)
+- Voting
 - Querying your past, watched, proposals
 - Localization.
 We only really care about spanish at the moment, so this might not be worth doing and instead we just use spanish
-- Setting the mod role
-- Voting
-- Anilist/Mal integration
-- Validate moongose schema
+- Mal integration (Do we even want this?
+Might make the system more complex by having 2 different kinds of ids)
 - Setup CI (Testing, format checking, lint checking, deployment).
 Github actions?
 - Tests?
 - Hosting